On the Athens Campus

 Ohio University Heritage College of Osteopathic Medicine’s training facilities, classrooms, labs and offices are housed in five buildings on or near Ohio University’s West Green.
 The college’s newest building is the Academic & Research Center, or ARC, which opened in 2010.
 The ARC, a dynamic, integrated learning and research center, features an innovative design that fosters learning and encourages creativity and collaboration across disciplines.
 It is one of only a few such facilities in the country.

-Grosvenor Hall and Grosvenor Hall West house the Heritage Clinical Training and Assessment Center & Community Clinic, which opened in spring 2011.
+Grosvenor Hall and Grosvenor Hall West house the new Heritage Clinical Training and Assessment Center & Community Clinic, which opened in spring 2011.
 This facility features state-of-the-art medical equipment and technology, including mannequins that can be programmed to simulate various health conditions, an emergency/surgical laboratory suite, complete with a scrub station, advanced life support cardiac monitors, an anesthesia machine, intravenous pumps and crash carts.
 The Heritage Community Clinic offers free clinics to qualifying adults residing in Athens, Hocking, Meigs, Morgan, Perry and Washington in the areas of primary care, diabetes and dermatology.
 The Heritage Community Clinic also has two mobile health clinics that regularly visit multiple counties in southeastern Ohio.
 These mobile clinics contain fully equipped exam rooms in which our nurses and physicians provide care such as breast and cervical cancer screenings and childhood immunizations.

 Grosvenor Hall and Grosvenor Hall West also house admissions, student affairs, a learning resource center, administrative offices, small meeting rooms and classrooms.